 Our story takes place deep in the heart of Patagonia (southern Argentina) in the city of Bariloche.
 I met Inalen Antillanca on the shores of the majestic lake Nahuel Huapi.
 There, together with a group of fellow activists from different Mapuche communities, we witnessed their asserting of mass media as their primary tool.
 We watch as Inalen asserts her identity and reclaims the memory of her community.

-I had great teachers at Universidad del Cine (FUC) [ Film University ] in Buenos Aires where I obtained my graduate degree in Film Direction and I also studied to become a director of photography.
+I had great teachers at the Universidad del Cine (FUC) in Buenos Aires where I obtained my graduate degree in Film Direction and I also studied to become a director of photography.

-I learned a great deal in the field and through working on series' with prominent Argentinian directors.
-Some of my earlier work focused on documentaries about indigenous women, about the pollution of water in Neuquen ( South of Argentina) , about the deinstitutionalisation processes in Argentina and I also explored the work of scientific institutions all over the country.
-My work was not exclusively in documentaries, I also worked in fiction films.
-I participated in short films, video clips, commercials, institutional advertising, news and cultural programmes.
-But with my documentaries I received awards at several festivals.
+I learned a great deal in the field and through working on series with prominent Argentinian directors.
+Some of my earlier work focused on documentaries about indigenous women, about the pollution of teh water in Neuquen, about the deinstitutionalisation processes in Argentina and I also explored the work of scientific institutions all over the country.
+My work has not been exclusively documentaries; I also worked on fiction films.
+I have participated in short films, video clips, commercials, institutional advertising, news and cultural programmes.
+But with my documentaries I have received awards at several festivals.

 The other side of my expression is as a visual artist.
 In this I have been given scholarships, awards and have had a number of exhibitions of my work in Argentina, France, Germany and the US.